10 Common Skincare Mistakes and How to Avoid Them

 Even if you use the right products, applying them in the wrong order can reduce their effectiveness.
 For example, layering a thick moisturizer before a serum can block absorption, making the active ingredients less effective.

-Cleanser—Removes dirt and oil
+1. Cleanser — removes dirt and oil

-Toner (optional)—Balances skin’s pH
+2. Toner (optional) — balances skin’s pH

 6. Popping Pimples—A Tempting but Harmful Habit

 When a pimple appears, it’s hard to resist the urge to pop it.
-However, this often leads to scarring, increased inflammation, and even more breakouts due to bacteria spreading.
+However, this often leads to scarring, increased inflammation, and even more breakouts as bacteria spreads.
+Squeezing a zit might feel satisfying, but it pushes bacteria deeper, worsening inflammation and risking scars.

-Instead of picking at your skin, apply a spot treatment with ingredients like salicylic acid or benzoyl peroxide.
-If you struggle with acne, consult a dermatologist for proper treatment options.
+How to Avoid It: Spot-treat with salicylic acid, benzoyl peroxide, or tea tree oil instead.
+If you struggle with persistent acne, consult a dermatologist for proper treatment options.

 7. Not Drinking Enough Water—Hydration Starts from Within